No. 211 Squadron RAF: Site Summary

 The order of the site’s pages and of their content is a sensible compromise between background, chronology, theatre, and individual narrative.
 The website layout is the simplest possible: each page is just one mouse-click away from every other page.

 So on this site, the Home page has both useful content (briefly introducing the Squadron and the aim of making such a record) and the navigation menu: the long column of page-name links at top left of each and every page.
 All links (in the menu, to other pages, other parts of a page, or other sites) are always shown in the same way: underlined in blue.
 To go from one page to another, just pick a link and click.

 The pages are as long as they need to be, for the topic at hand.
 To scroll up and down any page, use the Pg Up, PgDn, Home and End keys, or the mouse scroll wheel, or swipe on a touchscreen.

 As a sort of Preface, The author recounts my own part in this endeavour.
-The Enquiries page shows the site Conditions of use; my contact details (when available); hints about viewing, navigating, printing and contributing to the site; and notes on web practice and web archiving.
+The Enquiries page shows the site Conditions of use; notes about referring to the site, viewing, navigating and printing the site; on web practice and on web archiving.
 The Glossary covers service terms and abbreviations used throughout the text.

 Relevant source notes are included on each page, consolidated on the Sources page.
 Details of site revisions or additions are shown on the Site updates page.
 The Site search page shows how to search within pages and across the whole site.

 The Do it yourself page offers some basic notes on research, while the Sites & Links page covers a wide range of related Internet resources.